 The most remarkable funerary site in the ancient Mediterranean world — descending three storeys underground into tombs decorated with a unique fusion of Egyptian, Greek, and Roman art.
 Anubis appears wearing Roman armour.
 Created in the 2nd century CE.
 Considered one of the Seven Wonders of the Middle Ages.

 A 27-metre red granite column — the largest of its kind outside the imperial capitals of Rome and Constantinople, and one of the largest ever erected in antiquity.
-Despite the name, it has nothing to do with Pompey; it was erected to honour Emperor Diocletian in 300 CE.
+Erected to honour Emperor Diocletian in 300 CE.
 Stands in the ruins of the ancient Serapeum temple.

 The only remaining Roman theatre in Egypt — 13 tiers of white marble seating discovered in excavations in the 1960s.
 The surrounding Kom El-Dikka archaeological park also contains Roman-era villas with stunning mosaic floors.

 The waterfront promenade stretching 15km along the Mediterranean — lined with cafés, restaurants, and the salt air of the sea.
 Alexandria's seafood restaurants are legendary in Egypt.
-A lunch stop on the Corniche with fresh grilled fish is an essential part of any Alexandria day trip.
+A lunch stop on the Corniche with fresh grilled fish is an essential part of every Alexandria day tour.

 Opened in 2003 in a historic villa, housing a carefully curated journey through Alexandria's history — including extraordinary underwater archaeological finds from the submerged ancient city, Greco-Roman discoveries, and pharaonic artefacts from around Egypt.

 A 150-acre royal park on the eastern edge of Alexandria — the summer palace of the royal family until 1952.
 Beautiful Mediterranean gardens, a private beach, and the elegant Montazah Palace overlooking the sea.
-The perfect end to an Alexandria day.
+The perfect end to an Alexandria day tour.

-Timing, logistics, and insider knowledge from our Egyptologists and local specialists.
+Timing, logistics, and insider knowledge from our Egyptologists and local specialists — including how to combine Alexandria with your Cairo itinerary.

 One long day (9am–7pm) is sufficient to cover Qaitbay Citadel, Bibliotheca Alexandrina, Catacombs, and Pompey's Pillar with time for a Corniche seafood lunch.
 Two days allows Montazah Palace, the Roman Theatre, the National Museum, and a genuinely relaxed pace.